 Violent crime shatters lives and changes futures.
-It affects the victims, witnesses, their families, neighborhoods and sometimes even whole communities.
-The Victim Services Section was established to ensure that rights of crime victims are protected.
-The Victim Services Section through its dedicated staff provides immediate and direct support and assistance to crime victims, their families and witnesses suffering emotionally, financially and physically.
-These free services are available to help victims cope with the trauma and the aftermath of victimization and to lessen the inconveniences often associated with participation in the criminal justice process.
+It affects the victims, witnesses, their families, neighborhoods, and sometimes even whole communities.
+The Victim Services Division (VSD) was established to ensure that rights of crime victims are protected.
+The VSD through its dedicated staff provides immediate and direct support and assistance to crime victims, their families and witnesses suffering emotionally, financially, and physically.
+These free services are available to help victims cope with the trauma and the aftermath of victimization, and to lessen the revictimization often associated with participation in the criminal justice process.

-What services does the Victim Services Section provide?
+What services does the Victim Services Division provide?

 - Provide on-scene crisis intervention